 - 24:9 The servant put his hand under Abraham’s thigh and promised to do everything Abraham had asked him to do.

 Search begins with 10-camel caravan

 - 24:10 Abraham’s servant put together a caravan of 10 camels loaded with supplies and gifts.
-He traveled north to the city of Nahor2 in the region of Aram-naharaim.3
+He traveled north to the city where Nahor2 lived, in the region of Aram-naharaim.3

 - 24:11 He rested his camels beside a well outside the city.
 The camels kneeled.
 It was in the cool of the evening, when women come to get water.